• Skip to primary navigation

 10. Ready for Reading

 So I might be biased–but I designed a beginning phonics program: Ready for Reading!
-I created the curriculum after years of using Saxon Phonics K to teach four of my kids to read and my years as a 2nd grade classroom teacher.
+I created the curriculum after years of using phonics based curriculum to teach our four older kids to read and my years as a 2nd grade classroom teacher.

 Why I love it/made it: